technicallyawriter/portfolio-docs/content/_index.md

 * Poynter ACES Certificate in Editing, 2021
 * MA English, University of North Carolina at Wilmington, 2015
 * BA English, University of North Carolina at Wilmington, 2011

 {{< /columns >}}

+## My job exists somewhere on this spectrum...

+{{< figure src="images/manuals.png" alt="An xkcd comic showing a line segment with a starting point in the middle titled 'Tools that need a manual.'
+To one side of the starting point are examples that increasingly 'Solve problems,' such as 'Tools that don't need a manual.'
+In the other direction are a series of points that increasingly 'Create problems,' such as 'Tools that need a manual but don't have one' and 'Tools whose manual starts with 'How to read this manual''." >}}

+source: <a href="https://xkcd.com/1343/" target="_blank">xkcd</a>